Foxifly/WareHouse-Codecademy-Project/README.md

 ## Overview
 The website was redesigned to meet accessibility expectations.
 To fix the layout, I added more color and more layout features to really make the site stand out on all media screens.

+A copy of Task 1 of this Capstone Project can be found [here](https://docs.google.com/document/d/1OIJ-hLm4YKNV9MwbuE5HKrqas3wks1StLgSQe081fyU/edit?usp=sharing).
+This was shared on slack for peer feedback.

 Additional Features:
 * Responsive design among all pages built to work with all screens.
 * Animated banner on the front page that helps brand warehouse more in `index.html`